 Part of town: Gracia

-The neighborhood of Gracia is still relatively new to the tourist map but we always encourage exploring it as it is very representative of the local vibe.
+In conclusion, the neighborhood of Gracia is still relatively new to the tourist map but we always encourage exploring it as it is very representative of the local vibe.
+This neighborhood has some of the most popular charming plazas and squares in Barcelona.
 Originally a village outside of the city, it was connected to it in the XIX century by means of the Paseo de Gracia street.
 It is dotted with plenty of little squares you can chose from.
 If we must pick one though, it will be Plaça de la Vila de Gracia.
 Also known as Plaça del Reloj (Clock tower square) after the tall clock tower in the middle this square reminds us of a perfect movie set.